 Random Weird Stuff About Carol

 She’s short.
 No really.
 She doesn’t even break 5 feet tall, which means there are actually amusement park rides she’s not allowed to go on.
 It also explains why one of the audience surveys she once received read, “Good speaker, great information.
 It’s just too bad she sat down the whole time.”
-(Carol: I was standing.
+(Note: I was standing.
 Honest)

 She lived for three years in a town called Killbuck (which she regularly explains “is next to Shootgoose” for the uninitiated and gullible in the crowd).
 It’s a place in Amish country—wonderful experiences.